hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_close_up_of_a_jellyfish_in_the_ocean_ce763b89-9739-4a55-8b93-59d8619178a0-0_3.content.md

 # Jellyfish Beauty

-Welcome to Oceanic Wonders, a website dedicated to exploring the fascinating world beneath the waves.
+Welcome to Oceanic Wonders, a website dedicated to exploring the Fas<wbr>ci<wbr>na<wbr>ting world beneath the waves.
 Our site is filled with information about marine life, ocean conservation, and much more.
-And as you browse our pages, you'll be accompanied by a stunning wallpaper that captures the beauty of one of the ocean's most captivating creatures: the jellyfish.
+And as you browse our pages, you'll be accompanied by a stunning wallpaper that captures the beauty of one of the ocean's most Cap<wbr>ti<wbr>va<wbr>ting creatures: the jellyfish.

 ## The Wallpaper